 Shenandoah National Park is a mountainous national park in Virginia which protects a long narrow section of the Blue Ridge Mountain range.
 The park is famed for its mountain vistas and waterfalls.
 Visitors come to this park to explore the 105-mile Skyline Drive which runs from the north end of the park to the south end of the park.
 There are great hiking trails and other outdoor experiences that can be hard to find on the populous Eastern Seaboard of the U.S.

-When the sun sets on Shenandoah National Parks, visitors have a chance to experience some of the darkest skies on the east coast.
-For this reason, Shenandoah National Park is excellent for stargazing; here are some of the other best national parks for stargazing.
-Here’s everything you need to know to take a stargazing trip to Shenandoah National Park.
+When the sun sets on Shenandoah National Park, visitors have a chance to experience some of the darkest skies on the east coast.
+For this reason, Shenandoah National Park is excellent for stargazing, and is one of the best national parks for stargazing.
+Here’s everything you need to know to plan a Shenandoah stargazing trip to this popular national park.

 How to Get to Shenandoah National Park